wurli/ggborderline/README.md

 # Inspiration

-I made this package after seeing this plot by [Rosamund Pearce](https://twitter.com/_rospearce), an experience that forever soured me to lines without borders:
+I made this package after seeing this plot tweeted by [Rosamund Pearce](https://twitter.com/_rospearce), an experience that forever soured me to lines without borders:
 <blockquote class="twitter-tweet">